ec-europa/joinup-dev/docs/federation.md

     2. Remove any unmapped properties
     3. Remove all properties defined by ADMS-APv2 (This leaves all Joinup specific properties)
-    4. Remove all triples from the STAGING graph whose predicate are present in the SINK graph
+    4. Remove all triples from the STAGING graph whose predicates are present in the SINK graph
     5. Copy all triples from the SINK graph to the STAGING graph

 * Joinup compatibility checks